 Peter has a Bachelor of Science (Pathology) and a Bachelor of Arts (Music) from the University of Western Australia.

-Caroline Trotman, Director
+Caroline Trotman, Advisory Board Member

 Caroline brings over 25 years of marketing, business development, brand management and not-for-profit board experience to our team.
 As Deputy Vice-Chancellor International and development at Macquarie University, Caroline, Peter and Mark were instrumental in the establishment of Macquarie University's Office of Institutional Advancement.
 In its 40 year history the University had never taken any structured approach to fundraising, and from a standing start the office raised over $10 million in its first three years.